Cailo322/PyroSentrix/README.md

 # 🔥 PyroSentrix
-*A Mobile Monitoring Application with Multi-Sensor IoT Fire Detection Using LSTM Prediction*
+*Mobile Application with Multi-Sensor Internet of Things (IoT) Device for Smoke and Heat Detection Using Long Short-Term Memory (LSTM)

 ---